rsdoiel/rsdoiel.github.io/blog/2020/10/31/Filters.md

     IF (Args.count = 0) THEN
         Error("usage: translit from to");
     END;
-    (* NOTE: I haven't used an IF ELSE here because we have additional conditions that lead to complex logic.
+    (* NOTE: I have not used an IF ELSE here because we have additional conditions that lead to complex logic.
 The procedure Error() calls ASSERT(FALSE); which in Oberon-7 halts the program from further execution *)